South Louisiana Community College: Campuses

-South Louisiana Community College has 3 buildings on the main Lafayette campus, as well as branch campuses in nearby cities.
-The Devalcourt Building contains the main lobby of the college, as well as 3 floors with classrooms.
-The Ardoin Building, named after Ted Ardoin, houses the welding department and many other technical training programs, as well as Financial Aid.
+The college is administered from the main Lafayette campus, which consists of three buildings.
+The Devalcourt Building contains the main lobby of the college, as well as most general education classes.
+The Ted Ardoin building houses the welding department and many other technical training programs, as well as Financial Aid.
 In 2016, a new building was erected, containing 3 floors, known as the Health and Sciences building.
 This contains the Nursing Program, as well as the Administrative Suite and other classrooms.

+Academics

+SoLAcc is divided into four academic divisions, including: